shift-org/shift-docs/docs/multi-tenant-brainstorming.md

 this is the plugin we use for displaying the calendar : https://fullcalendar.io/ , more specifically https://fullcalendar.io/docs/events-json-feed fullcalendar.ioevents (as a json feed); apparently there's an `extraParams` that can be set / sent along

+From Andrew:
+We should consider a "lost password" feature where a /lost endpoint on the api resends the password email to the email address on file.  most of our support cases revolve around I lost my edit link.

 ## v1.0

 ### Goals to meet for actually having anyone use this at any volume: